 Non-discrimination policies in ballet aim to provide a supportive environment where all members feel welcome and valued.
 Ballet schools ensure that their educational programs and activities do not discriminate based on race, creed, gender, or sexual orientation.
 This commitment to inclusivity is crucial in creating a space where all dancers can thrive.

-Creating a supportive environment emphasizes respecting and valuing diversity in all ballet activities.
+Creating a supportive environment emphasizes respecting and valuing diversity in all aspects of ballet.
 By upholding these principles, ballet institutions are encouraged to ensure fair treatment and opportunities for all individuals, regardless of their protected characteristics, as they strive to be equal-opportunity employers.

 Acceptance and Enrollment Process